 We now turn to our second treatment, the opening of new parks.
-The dynamic treatment effect estimates are in Table 2, with the coefficients from columns (2) and (5) displayed on Figure 4.
+The dynamic treatment effect estimates are in Table 3, with the coefficients from columns (2) and (5) displayed on Figure 5.

 The results show evidence of a gradual increase of both employment and income following the opening of a park.
-The estimates for employment indicate an increase of 2% by year 2 and 4% by year 4.
-For income, we see an increase of 2% after one year, which rises to around 5% in subsequent years.
+The estimates for employment indicate an increase of 2% by year 2 and 4% by year 4 (95% CI: [0.2%, 3.9%] and [1.0%, 6.5%], respectively).
+For income, the point estimates indicate an increase of 2% after one year, which rises to around 5% in subsequent years.
 For the treated areas, the implied increase in income is between \$84 million (year 1) and \$228 million (year 4).
 Estimates for a longer pre-period (Figure A.5) or using different standard errors (Table A.6) reinforce our findings.